Learn how to build an iOS application that can present an mDoc via a proximity workflow

 As this tutorial implements a proximity presentation workflow, you will need two separate physical iOS devices to test the end-to-end result:

-- Wallet device:
+- Holder device:

 - Supported iOS device to run the built application on, setup with: